-Cash used in investing activities during the first nine three months of 2023 2024 was \$40.7 million \$174.0 million.
-Cash inflows from investing activities included \$34.2 million \$89.0 million of proceeds from calls, maturities and sales of available-for-sale investments, net of purchases.
-The outflows from investing activities included \$38.8 million \$237.8 million for a business acquisition, \$9.1 million for a strategic investment, and strategic investments and \$35.6 million \$16.2 million for purchases of property and equipment, net of proceeds.
+Cash Net cash used in investing activities during was \$91.9 million for the first three six months of 2024 was \$174.0 million.
+Cash inflows from ended June 30, 2024 compared to cash provided by investing activities included \$89.0 million of \$81.3 million for the comparable period in the prior year.
+The net investing cash outflow is driven by \$237.8 million for our business acquisition, \$76.6 million for strategic investments, and \$27.5 million for purchases of property and equipment, net of proceeds, partially offset by \$250.0 million of proceeds from calls, maturities and sales of available-for-sale investments, net of purchases.
+The outflows from investing activities included \$237.8 million for a This net cash outflow is primarily driven by greater business acquisition \$9.1 million for and strategic investment and \$16.2 million for purchases of property and equipment, net of proceeds.

-We used \$302.0 million \$72.7 million of cash for investing activities during the first nine three months of 2022 2023.
-Cash outflows from investing activities included \$70.5 million for new strategic minority investments, \$6.6 million for the exercise price of warrants related to our strategic investments, and \$2.1 million for a business acquisition.
-The outflows also included \$178.7 million \$64.0 million for the purchase of available-for-sale investments, net of proceeds from calls and maturities.
-Property and equipment purchases totaled \$44.0 million, net of proceeds on disposals. \$8.5 million.
+We used \$72.7 million of cash for investing activities during in the first three months of 2023.
+Cash outflows from investing activities included \$64.0 million for current period, when contrasted with the purchase of available-for-sale investments, net of proceeds from calls and maturities.
+Property and equipment purchases totaled \$8.5 million. prior comparable period.